Turkish court to issue verdict in rights activists’ trial

 All 11 defendants have rejected the accusations against them.

+In a statement released before the trial, Amnesty International called on the court to acquit the defendants “for justice to be done.”

-“For justice to be done, all 11 must be acquitted,” Amnesty said in a statement.
-“They should never have been investigated, let alone imprisoned or prosecuted.”
+“They should never have been investigated, let alone imprisoned or prosecuted,” Amnesty said.

 Germany’s Foreign Ministry said Tuesday it was watching closely the case against Kilic and the “Istanbul 10.”